Fashion in the United States: Regional and cultural variation

 Dress norms in the United States are generally consistent with those of post-industrial Western nations and have become largely informal since the mid-20th century.
 Clothing in the United States also depends on a variety of factors including location, climate, venue, and demographic factors such as ethnicity.
 Jeans are a consistent fashion trend among all classes, with variations being vast in both price and style.

-The western states are commonly noted for being more informal in their manner of dress than those closer to the eastern seaboard.
+The western states are commonly noted for being more informal in their manner of dress than those on the Atlantic seaboard.
 Conspicuous consumption and a desire for quality have also led to a strong preference for designer label clothing among many in the middle and upper classes.

 The tolerance of body expression that deviates from the mainstream, such as complete body tattoos or nudism, is strongly linked to the sub-culture and location in which an individual may find themself.
 The tolerance shown for personal expression such as cross-dressing and piercings varies greatly with location and sub-culture, and may be completely appropriate in one venue while being taboo in another.

 New York City, Los Angeles, and Miami are known for their fashion and cosmetics markets.
 Smaller, but nonetheless prominent fashion destinations include Boston, New Jersey, Philadelphia, Dallas, San Francisco, Chicago, and Washington, D.C., as well as Aspen, Charleston, Las Vegas, Seattle, Portland, and Atlanta.

 Some cities and regions specialize in certain areas of fashion.
-For example, Miami for swimwear, Boston and the general New England area for formal menswear, Los Angeles for casual attire and womenswear, and cities like Seattle and Portland for eco-conscious fashion.
+For example, Miami for swimwear, Boston and the general New England area for preppy fashion, Los Angeles for casual attire and womenswear, and cities like Seattle and Portland for eco-conscious fashion.
 Chicago is known for its sportswear, and is the premier fashion destination in the middle American market.
-Dallas, Houston, Austin, Nashville, and Atlanta are big markets for the fast-fashion and cosmetics industries, alongside having their own distinct fashion sense that mainly incorporates cowboy boots and workwear, greater usage of makeup, lighter colors and pastels, “college prep” style, sandals, bigger hairstyles, and thinner, airier fabrics due to the heat and humidity of the region.
+Dallas, Houston, Austin, Nashville, and Atlanta are big markets for the fast fashion and cosmetics industries, alongside having their own distinct fashion sense that mainly incorporates cowboy boots and workwear, greater usage of makeup, lighter colors and pastels, “college prep” style, sandals, bigger hairstyles, and thinner, airier fabrics due to the heat and humidity of the region.